 PCB inspection in progress using X-ray technology (a product of Nikon Metrology).
 Image courtesy of Newbury Electronics.

-I took great interest in Jon’s background and other personal experiences mentioned below (plus of course his points on Newbury Electronics group, and his wider perspective of the engineering industry, which will be covered more in EP’s next interview post later this month).
-Here’s what the director had to say.
+I took great interest in Jon’s background and other personal experiences mentioned below (plus of course his points on the Newbury Electronics group, and his wider perspective of the engineering industry, which is also covered here on EP).
+Here’s what NI's director had to say.